 - Difficulty in walking

 Patients with torn ACL’s are more likely to develop osteoarthritis due to the worn out ligaments if surgery is not performed or the instability worsens without proper physical therapy.
+Even with a partially torn and especially completely ruptured ACL, walking without the knee giving way is nearly impossible.
+If a surgery is considered, a crutch is usually advised to unload the knee joint and aovid further pressure to limit the risks of further damage.

 Common causes and risk factors for an Anterior Cruciate Injury includes: